gferraro2019/mouse_speller/README.md

 Once the cursor of the mouse is hovering each rectangle the speller will pronounce the letter contained in that rectangle.
 It can be used in combination with an eye-tracker, using this latter to control the cursor of the mouse.

+Because this project wast developed to be used with ET the rectangle are defined as Areas of Interest (AOIs).

+Use the files "letters.txt" and "color_backgrounds_and_letters.csv" to set respectively the letters/symbols/words to plot inside the rectangles and its background color and font color.

+## Defining Letters/Symbols/Words
+For inserting a letter/symbol/word in "letters.txt" you just need to type it in the line a pressing enter to add the special charcter "\n".
+Everything is in a single line will be plotted in the rectangle.

+## Definig Colors for the Background of the rectangles and for the font.
+For defining the colors to be used as background colors for the rectangles and font colorsi through "color_backgrounds_and_letters.csv" "letters.txt" you just need to type it in the line a pressing enter to add the special charcter "\n".
+Everything is in a single line will be plotted in the rectangle.

 ## Contents

 [Dependencies](#dependencies)